SCUACM/main-website/notes.md

-- CSS files index and shared conflict on canvas
-- CSS for font size not coming through
+- Permissions on requests need checking
+- New, Edit, and Delete need icons
+- Delete needs to remove uploaded files from database
+- 404 and 500 error pages
+- Enable Favicon